 Meetings are accessible to people with disabilities.
-Individuals who need special assistance or a disability-related modification or accommodation to participate in this meeting, or who have a disability and wish to request an alternative format for the meeting materials, should contact Christian Cruz at ccruz@cleanpoweralliance.org or (213) 269-5870.
+Individuals who need special assistance or a disability-related modification or accommodation to participate in this meeting, or who have a disability and wish to request an alternative format for the meeting materials, should contact Christian Cruz at least two (2) working days before the meeting at ccruz@cleanpoweralliance.org or (213) 269-5870.
 Notification in advance of the meeting will enable us to make reasonable arrangements to ensure accessibility to this meeting and the materials related to it.

-PUBLIC COMMENT POLICY: The General Public Comment item is reserved for persons wishing to address the Committee on any Clean Power Alliance-related matters not on today's agenda.
+PUBLIC COMMENT POLICY: The General Public Comment item is reserved for persons wishing to address the Board on any Clean Power Alliance-related matters not on today's agenda.
 Public comments on matters on today's Consent Agenda and Regular Agenda shall be heard at the time the matter is called.
 Comments on items on the Consent Agenda are consolidated into one public comment period.
-As with all public comment, members of the public who wish to address the Committee are requested to complete a speaker's slip and provide it to Clean Power Alliance staff at the beginning of the meeting but no later than immediately prior to the time an agenda item is called.
+As with all public comment, members of the public who wish to address the Board are requested to complete a speaker's slip and provide it to Clean Power Alliance staff at the beginning of the meeting but no later than immediately prior to the time an agenda item is called.

-Each speaker is customarily limited to two (2) minutes (in whole minute increments) per agenda item with a cumulative total of five (5) minutes to be allocated between the General Public Comment, the entire Consent Agenda, or individual items in the Regular Agenda.
-Please refer to Clean Power Alliance Policy No. 8 - Public Comments for more information.
+Each speaker is limited to two (2) minutes (in whole minute increments) per agenda item with a cumulative total of five 5 minutes to be allocated between the General Public Comment, the entire Consent Agenda, or individual items in the Regular Agenda.
+Please refer to Policy No. 8 - Public Comment for additional information.